-HIST 215 – Introduction to Latin America 3 credit hoursA concise review of the history of Latin America from the Aztec and Inca to contemporary affairs.
-Designed to introduce the student to highlights of political, social, economic, and cultural themes which have coalesced to distinguish these societies in this important part of the Third World.
+HIST 215 – Introduction to Latin America 3 credit hoursA general introduction to the history of Latin America from the Amerindian past to the present.
+The approach is both chronological and thematic and designed to introduce the student to the fundamental political, social, economic, and cultural elements that have coalesced to distinguish these societies in this important part of the world.

 HIST 250 – American History 3 credit hoursAmerican history covering the period from 1492 to 1865.